-We agree with the reviewer about data representation and have completely reworked our AP-MS data presentation, as summarized in GENERAL POINT 1 at the beginning of this document.
+We agree with the reviewer that our description of the AP-MS data was confusing, and we have reworked Fig. 2 and the main text. , as summarized in GENERAL POINT 1 at the beginning of this document.

 a) Why have only 6 prey proteins been quantified out of 16 whose interfaces were to be perturbed?
 How do we estimate how the interactions with the other 10 proteins have been affected?